Motorhome and Away

 This is a low season discount card scheme run by the Dutch ACSI organisation which inspects campsites across Europe.

-An excellent site guidebook and map in English is supplied with the card listing over 1600 campsites in the scheme in 18 countries.
-For 2011 the site fees are mostly 15€ per night including electric hookup (which may vary from 3 to 10 amps) but some smaller sites are only 11€ or 13€ a night.
-The card and guidebook costs £11.99 in 2011.
+An excellent site guidebook and map in English is supplied with the card listing over 2,300 campsites in the scheme in 18 countries.
+For 2019 the site fees have increased to a maximum of €20 per night including electric hookup (which may vary from 3 to 10 amps) but some smaller sites are still only 11€ or 14€ a night especially in less touristy areas.
+The card and guidebook costs about £15.50+p&p in 2017.

 We found the scheme to be good value for money and the sites mostly of a high standard.
 The ones in popular resort areas especially in Italy were quite busy with many Dutch campers, reflecting the success of the scheme.
 The low season dates are mostly to the end of June or early July and September onwards but some weeks in Spring around public holidays are excluded at some sites.

-There are similar low season discount schemes such as Camping Cheques which require the purchase of vouchers before travelling
+There are similar low season discount schemes such as Camping Cheques which require the purchase of vouchers before travelling.

-page updated 03/11/2011
+page updated 03 Feb 2020

 | home| top UK Campsites | Camping Guides | UK TouringEuropean touring |

-text and photographs copyright ©2000-2012 Sheila & Steve Pyke contact us disclaimer
+text and photographs copyright ©2000-2020 Sheila & Steve Pyke contact us disclaimer